jaihon1/ift6289-project/README.md

 ````
 The rest depends on your experiment.

-**Note on SNAPSHOT_INTERVAL** This number represent the frequency at which you save your model.
+**Note on SNAPSHOT_INTERVAL** This number represents the frequency at which you save your model.
 For example, if the number is equal to 2, your model will be saved every 2 epochs.

 ### config.py